-Majority of the cancers can be cured if they are caught in early stages.
+The majority of the cancers can be cured if they are caught in the early stages.
 This is especially true with respect to testicular and prostate cancers, which can be cured in almost 99% of the patients if caught early.
-However, the treatment needs to be a delivered through a multi-disciplinary team comprising of specialists from medical and radiation oncologists along with specialist cancer surgeons.
-There is is very good evidence to indicate that cancer outcomes are better from larger cancer treatment centres compared to individual small practices.
+However, the treatment needs to be delivered through a multi-disciplinary team comprising of specialists from medical and radiation oncologists along with specialist cancer surgeons.
+There is very good evidence to indicate that cancer outcomes are better from larger cancer treatment centres compared to individual small practices.

 What are the symptoms of Urological cancer?

-Haematuria: Presence of blood in the urine is one of the cardinal symptom of urological cancers.
+Haematuria: The presence of blood in the urine is one of the cardinal symptoms of urological cancers.
 This could be blood that is visible to the naked eye or blood in the urine picked up on urine testing.

-Urinary symptoms: Presence of urinary symptoms indicated a problem of either the bladder or the prostate gland.
+Urinary symptoms: The presence of urinary symptoms indicated a problem of either the bladder or the prostate gland.
 The symptoms include going to the toilet to pass urine frequently, needing to strain to pass urine, need to rush to the toilet to pass urine or urinary leakage.

-Pain: Pain in the loin area (on either side of the backbone between the ribcage and hip bone) can be indicative of problem with the kidneys.
-Pain in the lower part of the abdomen, below the umbilicus which radiates to the penis or the testicles is an indication of problem with the prostate or bladder.
+Pain: Pain in the loin area (on either side of the backbone between the ribcage and hip bone) can be indicative of a problem with the kidneys.
+Pain in the lower part of the abdomen, below the umbilicus which radiates to the penis or the testicles, is an indication of a problem with the prostate or bladder.

 Feeling of a lump: Any lump (mass/growth) that is easily felt anywhere in the body needs a specialist doctors review and further investigations.
 Cancers related to urological organs can cause a palpable mass either in the loin area, lower abdomen or in the testicles.
 Any lump in the testicle needs urgent specialist review.